Augmentations, Fillings, and Clusters for 2-Bridge Links: Background on Legendrian Links

 \begin{thm}[{\cite[Theorem 3.3]{Chekanov}}] If $\Lambda$ and $\Lambda'$ are Legendrian isotopic, then their Legendrian dg-algebras $(\SA(\Lambda),\partial)$ and $(\SA(\Lambda'),\partial')$ are stable tame isomorphic. \end{thm}

-In this theorem, ``stable'' means a composition of adding two free generators $e_1$ and $e_2$ and a differential relation $\partial e_1=e_2$; ``tame'' means a composition of elementary isomorphisms that send one of the free generators $a_i$ to $a_i+w$ where $w$ does not involve $a_i$ while sending all other free generators to themselves.
+In this theorem, ``stable'' means a composition of adding two free generators $e_1$ and $e_2$ and a differential relation $\partial e_1=e_2$; ``tame'' means a composition of elementary isomorphisms that send one of the free generators $a_i$ to $a_i+w$ where $w$ does not involve $a_i$ or to $ua_iv$ where $u,v$ are invertible elements in $\SA(\Lambda)$, while sending all other free generators to themselves.

 Let $I$ be the two-sided ideal in $\SA(\Lambda)$ generated by $\mathrm{Im} (\partial)$.
 The quotient $\mathcal{C}(\Lambda):=\SA(\Lambda)/I$ is called the \emph{characteristic algebra} of $\Lambda$ \cite[Definition 3.1]{ng_2003}.
 Following Theorem \ref{thm: stable tame isomorphism}, Ng proves the following: